rancher/docs/content/rancher/v2.x/en/v1.6-migration/run-migration-tool/_index.md

 weight: 100
 ---

 To help with migration from 1.6 to 2.0, Rancher has developed a Migration Tool.
-Running this tool will help you check if your Rancher 1.6 applications can be migrated to 2.0.
+This tool checks if your Rancher 1.6 applications can be migrated to 2.0.
 If an application can't be migrated, the tool will help you identify what's lacking.

-This tool will:

-- Accept Docker Compose config files (i.e., `docker-compose.yml` and `rancher-compose.yml`) that you've exported from your Rancher 1.6 Stacks.
+The Migration Tool analyzes Docker Compose config files (i.e., `docker-compose.yml` and `rancher-compose.yml`) that you've exported from your Rancher 1.6 Stacks.
-- Output a list of constructs present in the Compose files that cannot be supported by Kubernetes in Rancher 2.0.
-These constructs require special handling or are parameters that cannot be converted to Kubernetes YAML, even using tools like Kompose.
+It then outputs a list of constructs present in the Compose files that are unsupported in Rancher 2.0.
+These constructs require special handling or are parameters that cannot be converted to Kubernetes YAML.

-To use the Migration Tool, follow the directions below.run the command below while pointing to the compose files exported from each stack that you want to migrate.
-If you want to migrate multiple stacks, you'll have to re-run the command for each pair of compose files that you exported.

 ## Outline